 Another technique is to use twist-on aluminum wire connectors that are specifically designed for aluminum connections.
 I think that connecting stranded copper wire to the aluminum wire is the best because it allows more flexibility for installing a wiring device and puts less strain on the aluminum conductors in the process.
 The aluminum wire connectors are more expensive than standard twist-on wire connectors, but they are tested and approved for the aluminum wire connections.

 Another approved aluminum to copper connection choice is to use push-in aluminum wire connectors that are rated for aluminum wire.
 These also cost more than regular push-in connectors.

-Usually when an electrician works with larger sizes of aluminum wire he or she will coat the bare terminating wire end with a coating of anti-oxidant compound to stop one of the main problems with old aluminum wire.
+Usually when an electrician works with larger sizes of aluminum wire he or she will coat the bare terminating wire end with a coating of anti-oxidant compound to stop one of the main problems with old aluminum wire, oxidation.